iotexproject/product-changelog/depinscan/README.md

 # DePINscan Changelog

+## 2024-03-01
+- Add "Liquidity Mining" tab
+- Improve editing of project forms
+- Add a simple footer at the bottom of the page
+- Add blog module

 ## 2024-01-15
 - Support for global search projects on mobile devices
 - Optimize the device details page